The following provides information on how Blackboard is supported at Cal Poly Pomona:

 New Course Creation

 All courses offered through BroncoDirect are provided with a course shell in Blackboard automatically.
-Course shells for the following quarter are created approximately 30 days before the end of the current quarter.
+Course shells for the following term are created approximately 30 days before the end of the current term.
 New sections and instructor changes in BroncoDirect will be reflected in Blackboard the following morning.

 New Blackboard courses are created as unavailable to students.
 Instructors must make them available to allow student access.